ahsannatalia/qml-repo/README.md

-# Advantages of Quantum Machine Learning - Disstertaion Project
+# Advantages of Quantum Machine Learning - Disstertation Project
 Variant 4 - Comparing the training time and performance of quantum and classical neural networks